Skip to content

 Child Support in Georgia

-Last updated: May 20, 2026
+Last updated: June 17, 2026

 Bottom line

-Georgia child support is based on both parents’ incomes, the number of children, health insurance costs, work-related child care costs, and other case facts.
-The state now uses updated 2026 worksheet rules, including parenting time and low-income adjustments in the official calculator.
+Georgia child support is based on both parents’ incomes, the number of children, health insurance costs, work-related child care costs, parenting time when it applies, and other case facts.
+The official Georgia calculator is an estimate tool, not a promise of what a judge will order.

-Start with Georgia DCSS if you want help opening a case, finding the other parent, establishing paternity, setting an order, collecting payments, or asking for a review.
-Use the official calculator as an estimate, not a promise of what a judge will order.
+Start with Georgia DCSS if you want help opening a case, finding the other parent, establishing paternity, setting an order, collecting payments, enforcing an order, or asking for a review.
+For a plain national overview, ASMOM also has child support basics.

 If you need help today

 Child support usually does not solve an emergency right away.
 It may take time to locate the other parent, establish paternity, get a court order, or collect payments.
+Use emergency help while the child support case moves.

 Safety or abuse

-Food, rent, or utilities
+Food, rent, utilities

 Public benefits